UAW LOCAL 4811 BYLAWS

 Section 1.
 All members in good standing under the jurisdiction to be represented by the Steward shall be eligible to vote for the Steward.

 Section 3.
-The membership at each Campus may determine its own election procedures for Stewards, consistent with the elections rules established by these bylaws and the Constitution of the International Union, UAW.
+The membership at each Campus may determine its own election procedures for Stewards, consistent with the elections rules established by these Local Union Bylaws and the Constitution of the International Union, UAW.

 Article 11, Standing Committees